Lercher/csharp-language-server-protocol/sample/SampleServer/Readme.md

 ### Diagnostics

-Notice several diagnostic messages in vscode's lower left status bar.
+Notice a diagnostic messages in vscode's lower left status bar.
 Click on it to display the detailed list.
 Click on a diagnostic line to get to the error's position.
+Try to correct the error (Hint: Try `Ctrl-Space`).

 ### Go to Definition